Two steps to starting therapy.

 2. Start a block of therapy sessions (video-call or telephone) (£90 per 50-minute session)

-In your first therapy session we'll meet via Zoom or phone and talk in more depth about your difficulties and what you'd like to get out of the process.
-This helps us to identify a focus, however broad, and helps us check-in about how helpful you're finding therapy.
+In your first therapy session we'll meet via video-call and talk in more depth about your difficulties and what you'd like to get out of the process.
+This enables us to identify a focus and help us check-in about how helpful you're finding therapy when we come to review later on.

 Typically I suggest planning an initial block of 6 sessions.
 This gives us a good chance to try working together (but you're free to stop at any point).
 By the end of the block we'll review what's been most helpful before making a further plan.
-Usually this involves booking further sessions.
-It's hard to predict how long therapy will take but we'll keep reviewing to make sure the process is worthwhile to you.
+Usually this involves booking further sessions and continuing for as long as the sessions are helpful.
+Some clients prefer to stop after 6 sessions whilst others have chosen to continue working with me for several months or more.

 Effective therapy, centred around you.

-My academic and clinical training enables me to draw upon multiple evidence-based approaches to provide tailored and effective therapy for my clients.
-This means getting to know your needs and considering what research and theory suggests might help.
+My academic and clinical training enables me to draw upon multiple evidence-based approaches to help understand my clients' difficulties.

-Regardless of the approach, I believe effective therapy is built upon a warm and trusting relationship where my clients feel comfortable to talk with me about topics that may be very sensitive or challenging.
+I believe effective therapy is built upon a trusting relationship where my clients feel comfortable to talk with me about topics that may be very sensitive or challenging.
 I therefore take a proactive approach to check-in with my clients about how they're experiencing the work and make sure we're going at a pace that feels right.